 DHCS has engaged Advocates for Human Potential, Inc. (AHP), a consulting and research firm focused on improving health and human services systems, to serve as the administrative entity supporting the implementation of the BHBH Program.
-AHP has engaged additional consultants with experience specific to serving the Native American and Tribal communities in California to support BHBH Program implementation and will provide general grant training and technical assistance (TTA) during the application process and throughout the life of the project.
+AHP has engaged additional consultants with experience specific to serving the Native American and tribal communities in California to support BHBH Program implementation.
+AHP will provide general grant training and technical assistance (TTA) during the application process and throughout the life of the project.

 III.
-Eligible Tribal Entities
+Eligible Applicants

-This RFA is making available up to \$50 million in funding exclusively to Tribal entities.
-California "Tribal entities" are defined as a federally recognized Indian Tribe, tribal organization, or Urban Indian organization, or a health care program operated by an Indian Tribe, a tribal organization, or Urban Indian organization, as defined in Section 1603 of Title 25 of the United States Code and further defined in Section 5304.
-(See also Attachment C: Definitions.)
+Eligible applicants include (a) federally recognized Indian Tribes, tribal organizations, or Urban Indian organizations or (b) health care programs operated by Indian Tribes, tribal organizations, or Urban Indian organizations, as defined in Section 1603 of Title 25 of the United States Code and further defined in Section 5304.